Keto vs Low Carb – Know the Difference

 The ketogenic diet is all about fat.
 As many as 70-75% of your total daily calories should come from fat because they are now your body’s primary source of energy.

 Simply put low-carb diet is low on carbs and Keto Diet is very low on carbs and high on fats.
-With low-carb diets, the change is not as significant as with Keto which your whole metabolism change.
+With low-carb diets, the change is not as significant as with Keto, which changes your metabolism.

-While a diet can become low-carb by reducing only one macronutrient, the ketogenic diet requires very specific changes in the ratio of quantitative intake of all three macronutrients.
+While a diet can become low-carb by reducing only one macronutrient, the ketogenic diet requires particular changes in the ratio of quantitative intake of all three macronutrients.

 Which one is better?

 The answer to this question is not as simple as it seems.
-If you’re looking to lose those extra pounds, it’s best to choose a low-carb diet since it won’t significantly affect or change the way your body works.
+If you want to lose those extra pounds, choosing a low-carb diet is best since it won’t significantly affect or change how your body works.

-You can eat a lot of protein, vegetables only slightly limit cereals, fruits, starchy vegetables like potatoes and completely exclude refined sugars, chocolates, candies, sweetened beverages.
+You can eat a lot of protein, vegetables only slightly limit cereals, fruits, and starchy vegetables like potatoes and completely exclude refined sugars, chocolates, candies, and sweetened beverages.

 In addition, such a diet is easier to maintain for many years.

-In case you want to switch to Keto, keep in mind that it has more side effects than a regular low-carb diet.
+If you want to switch to Keto, remember that it has more side effects than a regular low-carb diet.

-For example, a kind of ketotic breathing (with the smell of acetone), ketosis flu (symptoms, similar to seasonal flu) increased fatigue.
+For example, ketotic breathing (with the smell of acetone), and ketosis flu (symptoms similar to seasonal flu) increased fatigue.

 The Keto diet was also known to increase cholesterol levels, slightly impair the functioning of the immune system and can exacerbate chronic diseases.

-Besides that, Ketosis does not work for high-intensity athletes, it will help you lose some fat although at the same you will find yourself being weaker and having less energy since ketosis does not provide you with quick fuel in form of ATP.
+Besides that, Ketosis does not work for high-intensity athletes.
+It will help you lose some fat, although you will also be weaker and have less energy since ketosis does not provide you with quick fuel in the form of ATP.

 Although once you go past the side effects adaptation phase, most people start to feel more energized, physically active and even have more mental clarity.